mircealungu/mircea/projects/aiki.md

 This project considers the social media websites as **the enemy that aims to waste our time**.
 In the *aiki*-way, the project proposes that we can make use of our tendency to go to these time-wasting web sites.
 Indeed, if we intercept our attempts to go to such a website and use it as reminder for doing something useful, e.g. learning we can using th enemy's force against themselves.

+## Current Team
+- Nanna Inie
+- Bjørn Hjorth Westh
+- John Muller
+- Mircea Lungu

 ## Video

-[Nanna Inie](https://pure.itu.dk/en/persons/nanna-inie) directed an amazing video showcasing Aiki.
+[Nanna Inie](https://pure.itu.dk/en/persons/nanna-inie) directed an amazing video showcasing Aiki for CHI'21.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4o2DFV7VS9g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>